Norfolk Children's Services Attendance Strategy - Attendance is Everyone's Business

 What we have done so far:

-• Developed a whole school training package in response to learning from the SEF.
+- Developed a whole school training package for use in schools.

-• The Attendance Team has been hosting a county-wide termly network meeting for all schools in Norfolk and have expanded this offer since the beginning of the academic year 2022-23 to include the development of locality-based attendance networks.
+- The Attendance Team has been hosting a county-wide termly network meeting for all schools in Norfolk and have expanded this offer since the beginning of the academic year 2022-23.

-• We are currently in the process of developing an eLearning module that will be available to anyone working with children and young people to help them understand more about school attendance and the contribution they can make to our local approach.
+- Developed an eLearning module that is available to staff within the Council who are working with children and young people to help them understand more about school attendance and the contribution they can make to our local approach.

-• The Attendance Team have been running webcasts for schools throughout the academic year.
-Recordings can be accessed on the Training and webinars page of this website.
+- The Attendance Team now run webcasts for schools throughout the academic year.
+Recordings can be accessed on the Training and webinars page of the Attendance Toolkit.